 Delicious rolls of tender pasta, filled with a luxurious squash filling, baked in bechamel, loaded with cheese, and topped with the tastiest crunchy bacon topping ever.
-This dish is worthy of every special occasion, dinner guest, holiday celebration, or just because.
+Bacon, Sage, and Butternut Squash Lasagna Rolls are worthy of every special occasion, dinner guest, holiday celebration, or just because.

 So, occasionally, I fail.
 Actually, with relative frequency, I fail completely.
 In the kitchen, it happens, and just like everywhere else (like in a triathlon for example) if I am not happy with an outcome, I just try again.
 And again.
 I am particularly good about that, basically because I am ridiculously stubborn like that.